operator-framework/operator-controller/README.md

 ```

 ### Undeploy controller
-UnDeploy the controller to the cluster:
+To undeploy the controller from the cluster:

 ```sh
 make undeploy